 What is ACCESS Paleo

 Following the return of in-person instruction in California, we hope to resume offering in-person ACCESS labs for our local Bay Area community college partners.
 These labs typically are scheduled during a combined lecture and lab block of time in which students will have time to travel to campus, complete the lab, and return to their home campus within their normal schedule.
-In-person labs include a visit to the UC Berkeley campus, as well as a tour of the UCMP collections.
+In-person labs include a visit to the UC Berkeley campus, as well as a tour of the UC Museum of Paleontology collections.

-When requested, ACCESS Paleo organizes events for community college student groups (Women in STEM, and other academic and social gatherings) that include campus tours, tours of other museums, and question and answer sessions with student and faculty panels.
+When requested, ACCESS also organizes events for community college student groups that can include campus tours, tours of other museums, and question and answer sessions with student and faculty panels.
 Email us at email@example.com for more information!